yairchu/yairchu.github.io/site/posts/c-plus-what.md

 ### The original sin - compatibility for your soul

-C++ owes its success to being a superset of C, which made the transition to it easy for the users of popular systems programming language of the time.
+C++ owes its success to being a superset of C, which made the transition easy for users of the popular systems language of the time.

-There are many choices to make when designing a language, and the choices should work together if we want a cohesive and sensible design.
+There are many choices to make when designing a language, and the choices should work together if we want to reach a cohesive and sensible design.
 By inheriting all of C's choices, C++ handicapped its ability of doing this.

 C++ has went so far that even its own name is a reference to [a C++ anti-pattern](https://stackoverflow.com/a/24904/40916).